apache/openserverless-site/content/en/docs/reference/entities/annotations/_index.md

     only present for actions in a package binding.

-- `kind`: the kind of action executed, and one of the support OpenWhisk and Nuvolaris runtime kinds.
+- `kind`: the kind of action executed, and one of the support OpenWhisk and OpenServerless runtime kinds.

 - `limits`: the time, memory and log limits that this activation were subject to.